peteroupc/peteroupc.github.io/colorgen.md

 [Defective color vision](http://eilv.cie.co.at/term/287), including what is generally known as ["colorblindness"](https://en.wikipedia.org/wiki/Color_blindness), results from defects in one or more kinds of cones in the retina of each eye and affects a small portion of people, mostly males.

-Each human retina usually has three kinds of cones (L, M, and S), and the visual system senses color by the relative degree to which all three kinds of cones respond to a stimulus of light.
+Each human retina normally has three kinds of cones (L, M, and S), and the visual system senses color by the relative degree to which all three kinds of cones respond to a stimulus of light.
 Usually, at least two of these three kinds of cones will respond to light this way.
 The most common forms of "colorblindness", _protanopia_ and _deuteranopia_, result from defects in the L or M cones, respectively, so that for a person with either condition, color stimuli resulting in a similar response of the S and M or S and L cones, respectively (usually from magenta-red and green-cyan hues), are harder to distinguish.